FilkCH/todo-app/readme.md

 A lightweight vanilla JS based ToDo app with basic CRUD and sorting operations.
-Runs on express with a REST API.
-This is the first project exam of the CAS FEE 2022 at OST academy, supervised by Michael Gfeller.
+Runs on express and neDB with a REST API.

 The database will be filled with dummy data if started with 0 entries.
 To avoid this disable line 10-15 in src/main.js.